diego-benito-j/new_repo/README.md

 they present**.

-This section will introduce some rudimentary concepts relating to memory (contextualized within the framework of C / C++) to help you start developing your own mental model of what is happening within your code.
+This section will introduce some rudimentary concepts relating to memory (contextualized in the framework of C / C++) to help you start developing your own mental model of what is happening within your code.

-## Variables, Declaration, and Initialization
+## Variables, Declaration, Initialization, and Assignment
 Amongst the code you've had to read / write in these sessions, you've been using variables.
 Regardless of the programming language you are using, being able to name values so that you can modify and manipulate them is unbelivably useful.